 7 Rue Guenegaud, Paris, ile-de-France, 75006 France +33 6 33 091249

-So many adventure novels, movies, travel stories it seems, have a protagonist effortlessly happening upon their misadventures.
+Many adventure novels, movies, and travel stories often have a protagonist effortlessly happening upon their perfectly timed adventures.
 They stumble into time-honored nooks and gems as naturally as they do the underground, insiders-only, gas-lit pubs.
-Never so much as glancing at a map or train schedule and carelessly lucking their way across their foreign countries, getting into just the right amount of trouble and maybe spending a night or two in foreign jail, having strange new conversations with cellmates turned blood-brothers.
+Never so much as glancing at a map or train schedule and carelessly lucking their way across their foreign countries and getting into just the right amount of trouble with just a touch of jail time (having strange new conversations with cellmates-turned-blood brothers).

 I accepted that this would not be the case for my France.
-Having spent less than a month learning the language, I knew there would be very few real conversations in French.
+Having spent less than a month learning the language, I knew this would limit me to few real conversations with the locals.
 I knew it’d have its dull and frustrating moments, but the trip was freaking magical and I was constantly coming upon novel-esque scenes in the city and country-side.
-I had hoped to find at least one of the many cafes in town that famous American artists in Paris frequented back in their day, but it seemed like I ended stopping in at all of them, just by walking around for hours, choosing ones that looked old, established and cool.
+I had hoped to find at least one of the many cafes in town that famous American artists in Paris frequented back in their day, but it seemed like I ended stopping in at all of them just by walking around for hours, choosing ones that looked old, established and cool.

 Much needed coffee and much more people watching at Les Duex Magots.
 I’ll be honest, besides it being one of Hemingway’s favorites, this was not a special spot to visit.
-There are just too many tables and people crammed into one corner.
-The service’s attitude reflects this.
-Though the patrons across the sidewalk and away from the foot-traffic did seem to have a better experience than those of us brick and mortar-side.
+There are just too many tables and people forced into one corner.
+The service attitude reflects this.
+Though the patrons across the sidewalk and away from the foot-traffic did seem to have a better experience than those of us, brick and mortar-side.

 Esmeralda knows what I’m talking about.